trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 >
 > For example, given the string "the quick brown fox jumps over the lazy dog" and k = 10, you should return: ["the quick", "brown fox", "jumps over", "the lazy", "dog"].
 No string in the list has a length of more than 10.

+-->

-### June 8, 2019 \[Easy\]
+### June 4, 2019 \[Easy\] Sell Stock
 ---
-> **Question:** Given a array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock once.
+> **Question:** Given an array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock once.
 You must buy before you can sell it.
 >
 > For example, given [9, 11, 8, 5, 7, 10], you should return 5, since you could buy the stock at 5 dollars and sell it at 10 dollars.

--->

 ### June 3, 2019 LC 352 \[Hard\] Data Stream as Disjoint Intervals
 ---